Ganaka DMS User Guide

 1. Installation on XAMPP

-- Install XAMPP and start Apache and MySQL.
+- Start Apache and MySQL.

-- Copy the project into
+- Copy the full project folder to

 C:\xampp\htdocs\dms.